ComposableFi/composable/docs/docs/technology/cvm/specification.md

 type RegisterValue = ResultRegister | IPRegister | TipRegister | SelfRegister | VersionRegister | Carry

-/// amount which was transferred into this Spawn (may be less then sent from original chain because if fee) type Carry = {AssetId, AbsoluteAmount}[]
+/// id sorted coints which was transferred into this `Spawn` (may be less then sent from original chain because if fee) type Carry = AssetId[]

 type IPRegister = Uint8